Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: System Model

-where $n_k \sim \mathcal{CN}(0,\sigma_{k}^2)$ is the receive noise of $k$-th user.
+where $n_k \sim \mathcal{CN}(0,\sigma_{k}^2)$ is the receiver noise of the user $k$.
 According to the 1-layer RSMA scheme, the user decodes the common stream while regarding other streams as interference.
 After canceling the common part from the stream, users proceed to decode their private parts.
-The signal-to interference-plus-noise ratio (SINR) for common part at user $k$ can be expressed as:
+The signal-to-interference-plus-noise ratio (SINR) for decoding the common part at user $k$ can be expressed as:

-Consequently, we can get the common rate for the $k^{th}$ user:
+Consequently, we can get the maximum rate of user $k$ for decoding common stream as: